TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 **Don't forget to write your changes to disk before you quit cfdisk.**
 ![Write](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_02_23.png)

-When you have wrote your changes to disk and you have quit cfdisk it's time to choose the partition you want Venom to live in.
+When you have written the changes to disk and you have quit cfdisk it's time to choose the partition you want Venom to live in.
 ![Choose Disk](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_02_53.png)

+Format the partition.
 ![Format](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_03_11.png)

-Select the filesystem of this disk:
+Select the filesystem of this partition:
 ![Select Filesystem](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_03_30.png)

-The Venom Installer will detect your SWAP partition if you gave it the correct type during partitioning with cfdisk.
+The Venom Installer will detect your SWAP partition if you gave it the correct type during partitioning.
 ![SWAP Found](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_04_03.png)

-You are presented with the choice of SWAP partitions to choose from.
+Select the SWAP partitions:
 ![Choose SWAP Partition](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_04_16.png)

 The installer will ask if you would like to setup another partition.
-In our example we created a /home partition, this is the time and place to set it up.
+In our example we created a */home* partition, this is the time and place to set it up.
 ![Setup Another Partition](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_05_04.png)

+Choose the partition you would like to use.
 ![Choose Partition](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_05_26.png)

+Type /honme
 ![Mount Point](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_06_09.png)

+Select the file system for this partition,
 ![File System Select](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_06_18.png)

 We are presented with the option to setup yet another partition.
 In this case we will choose "No" as we didn't created any other partition besides /home.
-If you created a dedicated partition for e.g. /var this would be the place to set that up.
+If you created a dedicated partition e.g. /var this would be the place to set that up.
 ![Setup Another Partition](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_06_44.png)

 **Note: If you select "Yes" and there is no other partition to setup the installer will skip and move forward to the next step**

-After done etting up partitions we get a small summery of the partitons we just setup.
+After done setting up partitions we get a small summery of the partitons we just setup.
 The root partition is not included in this small overview because root is basically needed to have Venom installed.
 ![Partition Overview](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_06_57.png)

 #### Set Timezone